 Azure Application Insights

-Application Insights provides an Azure-based solution with which we can dig deep into our Azure-hosted SAP landscape and pull out all necessary telemetry data.
-Using Application insights, we can automatically generate alerts and support tickets when our telemetry indicates a potential error situation.
+Application Insights provides an Azure–based solution with which we can dig deep into our Azure–hosted SAP landscape and extract all necessary telemetry data.
+By using Application insights, we can automatically generate alerts and support tickets when our telemetry indicates a potential error situation.

 Azure Log Analytics

-Infrastructure telemetry such as CPU usage, disk throughput and other performance-related data is collected from Azure infrastructure components in the SAP environment using Log Analytics.
+Infrastructure telemetry such as CPU usage, disk throughput, and other performance-related data is collected from Azure infrastructure components in the SAP environment by using Log Analytics.

 Azure Data Explorer

 UTP uses Azure Data Explorer as the central repository for all telemetry data sent through Application Insights and Azure Monitor Logs from our application and infrastructure environment.
-Azure Data Explorer provides enterprise big data interactive analytics; we use the Kusto query language to stitch together the end-to-end transaction flow for our business processes, for both SAP process and non-SAP processes.
+Azure Data Explorer provides enterprise big-data interactive analytics; we use the Kusto query language to connect the end-to-end transaction flow for our business processes, for both SAP process and non–SAP processes.